Paul McCartney 'Didn't Know' What He Was Doing When He Wrote The Beatles' 'Love Me Do'

 The Beatles‘ “Love Me Do” is one of those bubblegum pop songs like The Monkees’ “Daydream Believer” or The Archies’ “Sugar, Sugar” that is perfect in its simplicity.
 Paul McCartney said he and John Lennon had no idea what they were doing when they wrote the song.
 John said the tune was markedly different from later Beatles tunes like “Penny Lane.”

-Paul McCartney need help from ‘grown-ups’ during The Beatles’ ‘Love Me Do’ era
+Paul McCartney needed help from ‘grown-ups’ during The Beatles’ ‘Love Me Do’ era

 During a 2012 interview with The Independent, Paul recalled what it was like writing songs with John during the “Love Me Do” era.
 “Writing songs we’d never done, except that when John and I first met, one of our conversations was: ‘What do you do?’
 ‘Oh, you’ve written a couple of songs.’
 ‘Oh, I’ve written a couple too,'” he recalled.
 “So we showed our songs to each other and agreed they weren’t very good and maybe we could do better.
 And that was the start of our thing.